AlibabaCloudDocs/sc/intl.en-US/Exclusive Mode/Flink SQL/DDL statements/Create a result table/Create a custom result table.md

 public abstract void writeDeleteRecord(Row row) throws IOException;

 /**
- * If you need to use this method to insert multiple rows of data at the same time, you must load all data cached in the threads to the downstream storage system.
+ * If you want to use this method to insert multiple rows of data at the same time, you must load all data cached in the threads to the downstream storage system.
 If you do not need to insert multiple rows of data at the same time, this method is not required.
  *
  * @throws IOException
  */